 - Where you live

-- Whether you use pet insurance or savings
+- Whether you use pet insurance or emergency savings

 Cost differences explained simply